mvcisback/py-aiger-cnf/README.md

 ```

 Note that this library also supports `aiger` wrapper libraries so long
 as they export a `.aig` attribute.
-Thus, in our example, we could also
+Thus, could also
 write:

 ```python